owncloud-archive/documentation/admin_manual/configuration/server/occ_command.rst

 Adding Members to Groups
 ^^^^^^^^^^^^^^^^^^^^^^^^

-You can add members to an existing group with the ``group:addmember`` command.
+You can add members to an existing group with the ``group:add-member`` command.
 Members must be existing users.
 The syntax is::

- group:addmember [-m|--member [MEMBER]] <group>
+ group:add-member [-m|--member [MEMBER]] <group>

 This example adds members aaron and julie to group Finance::

- sudo -u www-data php occ group:addmember --member aaron --member julie Finance User "aaron" added to group "Finance"
+ sudo -u www-data php occ group:add-member --member aaron --member julie Finance User "aaron" added to group "Finance"
    User "julie" added to group "Finance"